Plastic bullet: History

-The first plastic bullet was the L5 Plastic Baton Round.

-They were to replace rubber bullets, which had been used in Northern Ireland since 1970 and which were withdrawn by the end of 1975.
+The first version was the L5 Plastic Baton Round (PBR, commonly called plastic bullet).
+It was created to replace rubber baton rounds (rubber bullets), which had been used in Northern Ireland since 1970 and which were withdrawn by the end of 1975.
 Rubber bullets were meant to be fired at the legs of rioters or the ground in front of them.
 However, they were often fired directly at people from close range and sometimes at the totally innocent.
 The use of rubber bullets in Northern Ireland resulted in at least three people being killed and many more badly injured.

 The plastic bullet could be fired directly at people and at longer ranges.
 It was intended to be a projectile of similar effect on its target as the rubber bullet.
 Officially, its advantage over the rubber bullet was claimed to be greater accuracy.

-The first plastic bullet was made of PVC, weighed 4.75 oz, was 1.5 in diameter and 'rather over' 4 inch long.
-The new plastic bullet was lighter than the 5.25 oz rubber bullet, but the considerably longer range of the plastic bullet—36–72 yards against 25–50 yards—implies an appreciably higher muzzle velocity.
+The first plastic bullet was made of PVC (some sources say polyurethane), weighed 4.75 oz, was 1.5 in diameter and 'rather over' 4 inch long.
+The new plastic bullet was a similar size to but lighter than the 5.25 oz rubber bullet, but the considerably longer range of the plastic bullet—36–72 yards against 25–50 yards—implies an appreciably higher muzzle velocity.
 An analysis made in 1976 concluded that the plastic bullet would prove to be more dangerous than the rubber bullet it replaced, especially if used abusively at short distances.

 In Northern Ireland between their first use in February 1973 and February 1983, plastic bullets killed four times as many people round for round as the rubber bullets they replaced.

+The final variant of the L5 plastic bullet—the L5A7—was introduced in 1994.
+The L5 was replaced by the L21A1 in 2001.
+The L21 plastic bullet was fired from a new launcher, the HK L104A1 riot gun, a rifled weapon which gives greater accuracy when used with an optical sight than the smooth bore weapons used to fire the earlier L5 rounds.

+A 2003 study for the Northern Ireland Human Rights Commission found that the new L21 round was 'potentially more lethal' since it was inaccurate and 2.5 times more likely to penetrate body tissue than the older L5 round.
+One in three L21 rounds missed their target, while 10% of the L21 rounds fired caused injury compared to 1.14% of the L5 rounds.
+The Defence Scientific Advisory Council found that the L21 round hitting end on could penetrate a human skull and lodge in the brain, killing the victim; also that the L21 round posed more risk to innocent bystanders than the L5 due to its greater potential ricochet.

+The L21 was replaced by the L60A1 Attenuated Energy Projectile in June 2005 due to tests showing that the L21 was more dangerous than earlier rounds especially when striking the head.